ankur9511/fortan_dcd_analysis/README.md

   - skips header when reading frames
   - reading frames
   - doing h-bond and first hydration shell calculation with distance and angle cutoff criteria

+Test the python file on a N,P=1bar,T=300K simulation of SPC/E water in 5nm cubic box

+`
+ ./script "createmodule"
+  python calculation.py
+`

 Conversion for .xtc to .dcd using catdcd (https://www.ks.uiuc.edu/Development/MDTools/catdcd/)